 Cross-correlation insights

 "On nights you sleep under 7h, HRV drops 4ms vs baseline.
 Eleven of those in the last 30 days."
-Real Evelyn-style replies.
+Real Max-style replies.

 Multi-device dedup